 Free Official Practice Tests

-The two newest ACT practice tests (2015-2016 and 2018-2019) are the only ones that reflect the test's most recent changes: paired reading passages and a new essay.
+The three newest ACT practice tests (2015-2016, 2018-2019, and 2021-2022) are the only ones that reflect the test's most recent changes: paired reading passages and a new essay.
 Other than these updates, however, the ACT's overall content and format has remained pretty consistent.

 - ACT Practice Test and Answers (2015-2016)—form number 72C